rosshamish/the-helper/README.md

     myScene.addToScene(&one);
     myScene.addToScene(&two);

 We have created a scene, and added two of our shapes to the scene.
-You can use multiple scenes if you'd like.
-The same shape can even appear in more than one scene.
-Scenes will be discussed in more detail later.
+You can use multiple scenes if you'd like and the same shape can appear in more than one scene.

+We can draw the entire at once.

+    myScene.drawScene(true);

+There are two ways to draw scenes: in their original state, or most recent state.
+The `true` argument means to draw all the shapes in the scene in their original positions (with respect to when they were constructed).
+If `false` was supplied, this would draw the shapes based on their last recorded x-y coordinates (i.e., coordinates after moved by the joystick).

+We can also hide an entire scene.
+This will not remove the shapes from the scene or deconstruct the scene, but simply not display the scene.

 ### Motion ###

 To add some motion to our scene lets initiate a *joystick*.
 The joystick is in charge of controlling the motion of one shape at time.
-But since shapes can be associated with multiple scenes, specify that scene to be controlled as well.
+But since shapes can be associated with multiple scenes, specify the scene to be controlled also.

     JoyStick myJoy (&tft);
     myJoy.addHandle(&myScene, &one);

 The shape controlled by the joystick can be changed at any time by using this method.

+Generally, changing the displayed scene and changing the handle on the joystick go hand-in-hand.

 To check the controlled shape for movement, use the `adjustPosition()` method (likely in a loop):